-APMU 3802 APPLIED MUSIC SEMINAR
+APMU 3802 APPLIED MUSIC SEMINAR (2 hours)

 This seminar is designed as an intensive study of various topics or methodologies.
 A writing project is required.
 The course may be repeated with a change of subject matter for a maximum of four credit hours.
-Permission of Program Director is required.
+Permission of program director is required.

-APMU 4111 SENIOR RECITAL
+APMU 4111 SENIOR RECITAL (1 hour)

 This course involves preparation and performance of a public recital by students in the bachelor degree program.
-Prerequisite: APMU 3000 and permission of the instructor.
+Prerequisites: APMU 3000 and permission of the instructor.